waheeb71/WiFi-Hacking-Tool/README.md

 ## 📜 Disclaimer:
 This tool is intended for educational and ethical purposes only.
 Unauthorized use of this tool on networks you do not own is illegal.
 The developer is not responsible for any misuse of this tool.

-## 🤝 Contributing:
-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## 📞 Contact:
 For questions or support, contact me via: